microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 * If you are using an ES6 Proxy in your app, you can prevent a Node v7+ runtime from crashing when being debugged via the `inspector` protocol.
 This issue is tracked in [Microsoft/vscode#12749](https://github.com/Microsoft/vscode/issues/12749).
 * Debugging via the `inspector` protocol can handle some trickier source map setups.
 If you have trouble setting breakpoints in source mapped files, try using `inspector`.

 We try to keep feature parity between both protocol implementations but this becomes more and more difficult because the technology underlying `legacy` is deprecated whereas the new `inspector` evolves quickly.
-For this reason, we specify the supported protocols  if a features is not supported by both `legacy` and `inspector`.
+For this reason, we specify the supported protocols if a feature is not supported by both `legacy` and `inspector`.

 ## Launch configuration attributes